mcd500/teep-device/docs/building_without_docker.md

 ### Check TEEP-Device by running hello-app and teep-broker-app on Raspberry PI 3

-To check TEEP-Device on Raspberry PI 3, we need to run TAM server on PC and networking with Raspberry PI 3 board.
+To check TEEP-Device on Raspberry PI 3, we need to run the TAM server on PC and network with Raspberry PI 3 board.

 #### Copy the hello-app and teep-broker-app binaries to Raspberry PI 3
 <br/>